High-field Overhauser DNP in silicon below the metal-insulator transition: Introduction

-In single crystal silicon, microwave-induced dynamic nuclear polarization (DNP) is usually mediated by donor electrons (or holes), and the DNP mechanism thus depends on the doping concentration.
-At low doping concentrations and low temperatures the donor electrons are localized at the individual donor sites.
+The electron spin resonance properties of shallow donors such as phosphorus and arsenic in silicon have been studied extensively \cite{Feher-1959}.
+At low temperatures and low doping concentrations the donor electrons are localized at the individual donor sites.
 These sites are sparsely distributed, and essentially isolated from each other.
-The sample is an insulator, and its ESR spectrum shows well resolved hyperfine splittings \cite{Feher-1959}.
-The DNP is driven by the solid effect \cite{Abragam-1982}, which relies on the admixing of the nuclear spin eigenstates due to anisotropic hyperfine interactions.
-However at the low temperatures required to obtain large electron spin polarizations the electron spin T$_1$ in silicon becomes extremely long and very little enhancement is obtained.
+The sample is an insulator, and its ESR spectrum shows well resolved hyperfine splittings with the donor nucleus \cite{Feher-1959}.
+There are about 1700 silicon nuclei located within the $\approx 2$ nm electron Bohr radius of the shallow donors { (without the donor-dependent central-cell correction)}, corresponding to about 80--100 $^{29}$Si nuclei in a natural abundance sample.
+The hyperfine couplings to these silicon nuclei are significantly weaker and show up as an inhomogeneous broadening of the ESR lines \cite{Feher-1959}.
+DNP of silicon nuclei has been observed following microwave irradiation under these conditions, and is driven by the solid effect \cite{Abragam-1961}.
+The presence of anisotropic hyperfine interactions admixes the nuclear spin eigenstates, enabling us to drive nominally forbidden transitions.
+DNP is mediated by the silicon nuclei closest to the donor that have both the largest hyperfine interaction strengths and anisotropies.
+The bulk nuclear spins are polarized by spin diffusion from these sites \cite{Ramanathan-2008}.
+The DNP enhancements observed in this regime have typically been quite low, as the electron spin T$_1$ in silicon becomes extremely long at low temperatures.
 Hayashi {\em et al.}\ have tried to improve DNP efficiency in this regime using optically excited carriers to shorten the electron spin T$_1$, with some success \cite{Hayashi-2009}.

+As the donor concentration is increased the average distance between donor sites decreases and the strength of the exchange interaction between the donor electrons becomes much stronger.
 At high doping concentrations, the ESR spectrum collapses to a single exchange-narrowed line before the system undergoes a metal-insulator transition \cite{Feher-1959}.
-(The critical concentrations for phosphorus- and antimony-doped silicon are in the region of $3-4 \times 10^{18}$ cm$^{-3}$ \cite{Ochiai-1975}.)
-The DNP in this case is mediated by the Overhauser effect, where the fluctuating hyperfine interaction leads to electron-nuclear cross-relaxation processes \cite{Overhauser-1953}.
-In this case the electron spin T$_1$ is so short that it is very difficult to saturate the ESR transitions and achieve large DNP enhancements \cite{Jerome-1965}.
+(The critical concentrations for phosphorus- and antimony-doped silicon are in the region of 3--4$\times 10^{18}$ cm$^{-3} \;$ \cite{Ochiai-1975}.)
+The DNP in this case is mediated by the Overhauser effect, where the fluctuating contact hyperfine interaction leads to electron-nuclear cross-relaxation processes \cite{Overhauser-1953}.
+Here the delocalized electrons have direct Fermi contact interactions with all the silicon nuclear spins in the sample, and DNP occurs at all the nuclear spin sites.
+Silicon DNP has been observed in this high-doping regime as well, though here the electron spin T$_1$ is so short that it is very difficult to saturate the ESR transitions and achieve large DNP enhancements \cite{Jerome-1965}.